Harvesting Healthy Habits

 Harvesting Healthy Habits in Long Beach: A Nutrition and Gardening Intervention to Prevent Chronic Diseases among Underserved Populations

 Harvesting Healthy Habits is an integrated project aiming to improve eating patterns to prevent chronic diseases and increase food access among underserved low-income and racial/ ethnic minority children enrolled in 3rd to 5th grade and their families.
-The integrated project (education, research, extension) will be carried out through a collaboration between the CSULB Center for Latino Community Health, Evaluation and Leadership Training and Adventures to Dreams Enrichment (AtDE), a community-based garden located in a high-need underserved area in the City of Long Beach, CA. The project that aims to:
+The integrated project (education, research, extension) aims to:

 • Engage community and university stakeholders in the design, testing, and implementation of the intervention and the design of student training activities;